rust-lang/rust-by-example/examples/file/open/input.md

 The `open` static method can be used to open a file in read-only mode.

-A `File` owns a resource, the file descriptor, and take cares of closing the file when its `drop`ed.
+A `File` owns a resource, the file descriptor and takes care of closing the file when it is `drop`ed.

 {open.play}